-Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN. If a teacher has concerns regarding a child's progress they should employ 'High Quality First Teaching' strategies and record the impact of strategies.
+Slow progress and low attainment will not automatically mean a pupil is recorded as having SEN. If a teacher has concerns regarding a child's progress they should employ 'High Quality Teaching' strategies and record the impact of strategies.
 Identification of concern sheets are available in school with specific forms where concerns are raised with regards dyslexic or dyspraxic difficulties.
 Where progress over time continues to be less than expected, the class teacher, working with the SENCO should gather further information in respect of identifying the student's special educational needs through ongoing assessment and liaison with the child and their parents.
+The purpose of this is so everyone develops a good understanding of the pupil's areas of strength and difficulty; parents' concerns are taken into account, the agreed outcomes sought for the child are understood and so that everyone is clear on what the next steps are.
+Notes of these early discussions will be added to the pupil's additional need record.
+An IEP can be drawn up to monitor progress against small step targets and to identify strategies, which support the child.